ssmirr/appdev-chapters/continuous-delivery.md

 }
 ```

-A real one would likely include add-ons like Redis, a worker dyno, environment variables, etc. (`app.json` files are also handy in case you want to include a ["Deploy to Heroku" button](https://devcenter.heroku.com/articles/heroku-button) in your README.)
-[Read more about `app.json` at the official docs.](https://devcenter.heroku.com/articles/github-integration-review-apps#configuration)
+A real one would likely include add-ons (like Redis), a worker dyno, environment variables, etc. [Read more about `app.json` at the official docs.](https://devcenter.heroku.com/articles/github-integration-review-apps#configuration)

 ---